 The ticker for the SPDR S&P 500 ETF is SPY.
 By holding units of the fund, investors can trade in the stocks of the 500 companies.
 The units can be bought from or sold to other participants in the stock market.

 SPX and SPY options are similar since they replicate the same index, but the value of the SPX is ten times that of SPY.
-Moreover, there may be slight differences in their transaction prices, since the price of SPY is determined through an auction.
+Moreover, there may be slight differences in their transaction prices since the price of SPY is determined through an auction.

 In addition to the above, the S&P 500 index uses other ticker symbols as well.
-The Vanguard S&P 500 ETF, represented by VOO, and the Volatility Index (VIX), that depicts expected price variations in the S&P 500 in the next 30 days, are some more examples.
+The Vanguard S&P 500 ETF, represented by VOO, and the Volatility Index (VIX), which depicts expected price variations in the S&P 500 in the next 30 days, are some more examples.

 Additional Resources